-The diversified risk capital after tax totaled € 2,105,479 (2,006,897) thousand as at December 31, 2023.
+The diversified risk capital after tax totaled \in 2,014,934 (\in 2,105,479) thousand as at December 31, 2024.
 The material risk contributions were derived from market and underwriting risks.

-The collective market risk for the individual markets increased by 4% in 2023.
-This was primarily driven by the increases in the strategic investments in AGR US and ART AG due to the positive business developments and the associated currency and share risks for AGCS SE.
-This was offset by the lower interest rate risk despite higher interest rates over the course of the year.
-The decline is attributable to a reduction in the dollar duration of the investments and a simultaneous increase in the dollar duration of the technical provisions.
+The collective market risk for the individual markets increased by 9% in 2024.
+This was largely due to the higher value of the investment in AGR US.
+In addition, currency risk increased in the last quarter, partly due to a higher unhedged foreign exchange portion, which in turn was partly due to the higher value of investments.
+This was offset by lower interest rate risk.
+The decline is attributable to a reduction in the dollar duration of the investments as a result of a shorter asset duration of the portfolio and a simultaneous volume-related increase in the dollar duration of technical provisions, as well as lower euro interest rates.